-Educating DHS employees and managers about prohibitions on retaliation for protected disclosures, and employees who have made or are contemplating making a protected disclosure about the rights and remedies against retaliation for protected disclosures;
+Through the work of the DHS Whistleblower Ombudsman, educating DHS employees and managers about prohibitions against retaliation against employees who have made or are contemplating making a protected disclosure, and about the remedies that may be available for employees retaliated against for protected disclosures;

 The information and linked materials accessible from this page are intended to serve as educational tools for DHS employees and supervisors about whistleblower protections.

 James Gaughran, DHS Whistleblower Protection Ombudsman.

 The Ombudsman cannot act as a legal representative, agent, or advocate for DHS employees.
 If you have questions or concerns regarding specific situations, it may be advisable to seek help or representation from a union representative, if applicable, or from outside legal counsel.

 WHO IS A WHISTLEBLOWER?

 May be an employee, former employee, applicant, or contractor who discloses information that she/he reasonably believes is evidence of:

 - Violation of any law, rule or regulation;

 - Gross mismanagement;

 - Substantial and specific danger to public health or safety.